Sass & Bide

-Sass & Bide (stylised as sass & bide) is an Australian women's fashion label established in 1999.
-The label is known for being worn by actress Sarah Jessica Parker and, in more recent times, Madonna, Rihanna, Kate Moss, Beyoncé, Nicole Richie and Mila Kunis.
+Sass & Bide (stylised as sass & bide) is an Australian women's fashion label.
+It was established in 1999 by Sarah-Jane Clarke and Heidi Middleton.
+In 2003, half of the company was sold to Daniel Besen and David Briskin.
+Myer acquired a majority stake in the label in 2011 before purchasing the label in its entirety in 2013.
+Clarke and Middleton left the business in 2014.

+The label has been worn by Sarah Jessica Parker, Madonna, Rihanna, Kate Moss, Beyoncé, Paris Hilton, Nicole Richie and Mila Kunis.

 History

 Foundation

-Sarah-Jane Clarke (sass) and Heidi Middleton (bide) first met in 1992, whilst in secondary school in Brisbane, Queensland.
+Sarah-Jane Clarke (Sass) and Heidi Middleton (Bide) first met in 1992, whilst in high school in Brisbane, Queensland.
 They followed different paths; Clarke studying to be an accountant, while Middleton studied at the Queensland College of Art and Griffith University, prior to becoming an art director.
 However, they reunited and together went to London in the late 1990s.